Connected Multiomics Walkthrough

 With annotated DMRs and annotated variants, we are ready to combine both data types for dual-omics analysis.

-• Click Annotated regions data node from the methylation analysis branch, then click Select.
+• In Select data node pop-up, nodes that are eligible for selection to combine with variants are highlighted.
+Click Annotated regions data node from the DSS DMR analysis branch, then click Select.

 • Intesection: Use gene ID to intersect DMRs and variants.
 Every intersected variant and DMR are reported.

-• Union: Report intesection (by gene ID) result and also variants that overlap DMR by specified distance (default is +/- 1000bp).
+• Union: Report intesection result and also variants that overlapped DMR by specified distance (default is +/- 1000bp).

 Gene Set Enrichment On The Combined Data

-After combining methylation and variant data, gene set enrichment analysis can be used to identify gene sets and pathways overrepresented from the combined data, deriving biological meaning of your results.
+After combining methylation and variant data, gene set enrichment analysisarrow-up-right can be used to identify gene sets and pathways overrepresented from the combined data, deriving biological meaning of your results.

 • Click 5-base methylation and variants node.